 If you have a freestyle mindset with no need for a guide, groomed trails or rental facilities, these areas offer plenty of options to create your own unique Colorado snowshoeing experience.

-• Rocky Mountain National Park: With 355 miles of hiking trails, Rocky Mountain National Park near Estes Park will be able to suit any fitness and experience level.
 Stop at any visitor center to get the latest snow and avalanche conditions and discuss the best path for your needs with the rangers.
 Rangers lead free snowshoe ecology tours October through March every Saturday, Sunday, Monday and Wednesday at 12:30pm.
 Reservations are required; call 970-586-1206.

-• The Colorado Trail: With 483 miles of trail stretching from Denver to Durango through six wilderness areas and eight mountain ranges, The Colorado Trail is perfect for charting your own course.
+• The Colorado Trail: With 483 miles of trail stretching from Denver to Durango through six wilderness areas and eight mountain ranges, the Colorado Trail is perfect for charting your own course.
 You can access the trail from any of its 28 segments.

 • Grand Mesa: Near Grand Junction, snowshoeing atop Grand Mesa is spectacular.
-Check out the County Trail area, Ward trail head, or Mesa or Griffith lakes as a starting point.
+Check out the County Trail area, Ward trailhead, or Mesa or Griffith lakes as a starting point.
 If you choose to snowshoe along the groomed Nordic trails, please walk next to, not on, the trail to avoid damage.

 • Nederland: Just west of Boulder, snowshoeing fanatics find nirvana in Nederland.
-Consider the Araphoe Glacier Trail if you’re ready for a challenge and the trail to Lost Lake for anyone looking for a manageable elevation shift with a stunning mountain lake at the pinnacle of your route.
+Consider the Arapaho Glacier Trail if you’re ready for a challenge and the trail to Lost Lake for anyone looking for a manageable elevation shift with a stunning mountain lake at the pinnacle of your route.

-• Steamboat Springs: Experience the champagne powder the area is known for without battling the lift lines.
+• Steamboat Springs: Experience the Champagne Powder® the area is known for without battling the lift lines.
 Although Rabbit Ears Pass is probably the most well-known trail here, there are plenty of un-groomed yet well-traveled options in the area for all exertion and skill levels.

-Structured Snowshoeing Trails
+Structured Snowshoeing Trails in Colorado

 If heading out into the wilderness and charting your own course makes your heart skip a beat, don’t fret!
 Choose to snowshoe under the professional guidance of a Colorado Nordic center or at a dude ranch.